ywwywwyww/ywwywwyww.github.io/_pages/miscellaneous.md

 I like things that are fast in general:
 - Fast (graph) algorithms
 - Sports: running, cycling, swimming(I used to be a competitive swimmer), skiing(beginner), and probably more
-- Karting(beginner) and Formula One: I'm a fan of Guanyu Zhou, a Chinese racing driver who previously competed for Stake F1 Team Kick Sauber, and Max Verstappen
+- Karting(beginner) and Formula One: I'm a fan of ZHOU Guanyu who previously competed in F1, and Max Verstappen, the 4-time F1 world champion (du⬆️du⬆️du⬆️du⬇️)
 - Starship and other rockets
 - High performance computing